 What is Culture Night in Copenhagen?
 On this one night in Copenhagen, hundreds of museums, theatres, libraries, churches, art galleries, and cultural institutions open their doors, not only to their regular exhibits but also behind the scenes.
 There are events all over the city on this night.

 When is Copenhagen Culture Night?
 Traditionally the event kicks off the autumn school holidays in Copenhagen, placing the night in October.
-In 2023, the event takes place on 13 October from 18.00 till midnight.
+In 2024, the event takes place on 11 October from 18.00 till midnight.

 How do you join in the fun of Culture Night?
 To visit one or more of the Culture Night events you need a Culture Pass, aside from giving you access to the events it also offers you free use of the trains, buses and metro in the city from 4 in the afternoon till 4 in the morning.
-You can buy your Culture Pass at any 7-Eleven shop in the city, children under 12 get a free pass.
+You can buy your Culture Pass at any 7-Eleven shop in the city or online, children under 12 get a free pass.

 Experience Culture Night in Copenhagen

-Where to go during Culture Night 2023?
+Where to go during Culture Night 2024?